Multi-Agent Active Search using Detection and Location Uncertainty: Our proposed algorithms: UnIK and TS-UnIK

 \section{Our proposed algorithms: UnIK and TS-UnIK}

-We will now describe our approach to solving the multi-agent active search problem described in \cref{subsec:prob_form} in two stages.
-First, we will outline our inference procedure using which an agent can identify OOIs and estimate their locations given its set of available measurements thus far.
-Next, we will describe our decentralized and asynchronous multi-agent decision making algorithm which, together with the proposed inference method, enables the agents to choose efficient sensing actions and gather measurements to detect all the OOIs in the search space.
+We now describe our approach to the multi-agent active search problem described in \cref{subsec:prob_form} in two stages.
+First, we outline our inference procedure that agents use to identify OOIs and estimate their locations given the set of available measurements thus far.
+Next, we describe our decentralized and asynchronous multi-agent decision making algorithm that utilizes the estimates from the proposed inference method.